Here’s a fun fact: October 17th is Spreadsheet Day.

 To avoid this problem, you want to start by creating concise, reader-friendly and practical documentation.

-Nobody wants to read through a 10-page PDF just to find a one-line answer for their quick question.
+Nobody wants to read through a 10-page PDF just to find a one-line answer to their quick question.

 Here are a few things to keep in mind to help you structure and write your project documentation: